 - 15. Unsatisfactory progress is indicated by: - a. failure to meet the academic standard on a summative activity; - b. failure to pass an NSP course; - c. failure to display appropriate senior leader capacities; or - d. failure to demonstrate a positive attitude towards the programme. - 16.
-If a student does not meet the academic standard on a summative activity, he/she shall be granted a second opportunity to successfully complete the activity.
-If the second attempt is unsatisfactory, a PRB will be convened to review the student's case and make recommendations to the Commandant.
+If a student does not meet the academic standard on a summative activity, they shall be granted a second opportunity to successfully complete the activity.
+If the second attempt is unsatisfactory, a PRB will be convened to review the student's case and make recommendations to the Commandant or assistance before or during a test or examination;